Skip to main content

 An illustration of a solver-judge workflow

-By the end, you’ll have a working workflow, a training script, and a launch command ready to go.
+By the end, you’ll have a working AgentFlow, an Evaluator, and a launch command ready to go.
+The completed code lives at cookbooks/solver_judge_flow/.

 The solver-judge pattern is a classic approach to test-time scaling — pairing a generator with a verifier lets the model self-improve by learning both to produce better solutions and to recognize correct ones.